esimmons1/MountAkinaAnimation/README.md

 What this is?
 -----------------------------------
-This is a web-based visual animation project that simulates a car driving along the iconic touge of Mount Akina, heavily inspired by the popular anime and manga series Initial D. The animation progressively draws the mountain pass and features a car moving along the path.
+This is a web-based visual animation project that simulates a car driving along the iconic touge of Mount Akina from the popular anime and manga series Initial D. The animation progressively draws the mountain pass and features a car moving along the path.

 ---